Building Blocks: Poland’s Most Popular Homes

 Looking For A Path: Polish Architecture of the New Century

-The first years of the new millennium was a time when the blocks took on new pastel-coloured hues.
+The first years of the new millennium were a time when the blocks took on new pastel-coloured hues.
 The insulation of the residential blocks with the use of Styrofoam made it possible to paint them with lively colours, sometimes even patterns or simple paintings.
 Ten-storey high buildings with ladybugs, sailboats, sunsets and trees on them is not an uncommon sight.
-Nowadays, the residents of the ‘old’ blokowiska try to fight the attempts of developers to construct new buildings between the concrete prefabs.
-Because even with the imperfections of the materials used in construction, or with small apartment sizes, the neighbourhoods consisting of prefabricated blocks are usually in line with the most important recommendations of the Athens Charter.
-They were constructed in nice locations, they are well-connected with other districts and they are surrounded by greenery.
-All this makes them a tasty morsel for the housing market.

 Polish Architecture in the Nineties